-- 2.2.
-For 2013, the board failed to act on a shareholder proposal that received the support of a majority of shares cast in the last year and one of the two previous years; - 2.3.
-For 2014, the board failed to act on a shareholder proposal that received the support of a majority of the shares cast in the previous year; - 2.4.
-The board failed to act on takeover offers where the majority of shares are tendered; - 2.5.
-At the previous board election, any director received more than 50 percent withhold/against votes of the shares cast and the company has failed to address the issue(s) that caused the high withhold/against vote; or - 2.6.
-The board implements an advisory vote on executive compensation on a less frequent basis than the frequency that received the majority of votes cast at the most recent shareholder meeting at which shareholders voted on the say-on-pay frequency.
+- The continuation of the underlying issue as a voting item on the ballot (as either shareholder or management proposals); and - Other factors as appropriate. - 2.2.
+The board failed to act on takeover offers where the majority of shares are tendered; - 2.3.
+At the previous board election, any director received more than 50 percent withhold/against votes of the shares cast and the company has failed to address the issue(s) that caused the high withhold/against vote; - 2.4.
+The board implements an advisory vote on executive compensation on a less frequent basis than the frequency that received the majority of votes cast at the most recent shareholder meeting at which shareholders voted on the say-on-pay frequency; or - 2.5.

-Vote CASE-BY-CASE on the entire board if:

-- 2.7.
 The board implements an advisory vote on executive compensation on a less frequent basis than the frequency that received a plurality, but not a majority, of the votes cast at the most recent shareholder meeting at which shareholders voted on the say-on-pay frequency, taking into account: - The board's rationale for selecting a frequency that is different from the frequency that received a plurality; - The company's ownership structure and vote results; - ISS' analysis of whether there are compensation concerns or a history of problematic compensation practices; and - The previous year's support level on the company's say-on-pay proposal.

-3. Director Independence
+3. Composition